oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 gcloud container clusters get-credentials jhipster-cluster --zone southamerica-east1-a
 ```

-Create the namespace `demo` for the microservices:
+Create the namespace `demo` for your microservices:

 ```shell
 kubectl create namespace demo